mohamedabdelazizahmed/robusta/README.md

  this project is to implement a building a fleet-management system (bus-booking system) using the latest version of the Laravel Framework.

 - Using Docker by Laravel Sail  in the repository.
-- Using Factory to seed the table using the command `php artisan db: seed`  in the repository.
+- Using Factory to seed the table using the command `sail php artisan db: seed`  in the repository.
 - implementing 3 endpoints for bus booking.
-- implementing test cases for each model
+- implementing test cases for each model using the command `sail php artisan test` to run successfully test case
+- implementing  the Authentication using Laravel Sanctum package